Ryuka123/Cloudera/README.md

 9. Click  on  the Restart  Stale  Services button  so  the  cluster  can  read  the  new  configuration information.
 ![](Images/cloudera-click-Restart-stale2.png "")

-10. Click on the Restart Now button
+10. Click on the Restart Now button.
 ![](Images/Cloudera-click-restart-Now.png "")

 11. Wait until all requested services are restarted.
 Once all the services are restarted, click on the Finish button.